 Program Development CoordinatorJackieLeaKCC@gmail.com

-Jackie Lea has 20 years experience in the human services industry in Southern Alberta.
-Jackie’s experience has ranged from front-line service delivery, training, negotiating contracts, licensing and accreditation to program development and management.
+Jackie Lea has 25 years experience in the human services industry in Southern Alberta.
+Jackie’s experience has ranged from front-line service delivery, training, conflict resolution,negotiating contracts, licensing and accreditation to program development and management.
 Jackie has worked collaboratively with Children’s Services, PDD, School Districts, post secondary institutions, numerous service providers and a network of local and provincial bodies to provide a continuum of care in our region.
 Jackie believes strongly in working as a team and is passionate about serving individuals and families to ensure the best outcomes and most meaningful quality of life.
 In addition to program development & clinician responsibilities, Jackie facilitates numerous training opportuntities in a wide variety of skill development learning areas, including her unique role as Professional Trainer in Alberta for the SIVA Program.

 Jenae Dunlop, MS, R.SLP